fncbook/fnc/book/matrixanaly/symm-eig.md

 If $\mathbf{A}=\mathbf{A}^*$, then $\mathbf{A}$ has a diagonalization $\mathbf{A}=\mathbf{V} \mathbf{D} \mathbf{V}^{-1}$ in which $\mathbf{V}$ is unitary and $\mathbf{D}$ is diagonal and real.
 ````

-Another way to state the result of this theorem is that a hermitian matrix has a complete set of orthonormal eigenvectors---that is, a *unitary diagonalization*---and real eigenvalues.
+Another way to state the result of this theorem is that a hermitian matrix has a complete set of orthonormal eigenvectors—that is, a *unitary diagonalization*—and real eigenvalues.
 In this case, the EVD

 $$
 \mathbf{A}=\mathbf{V}\mathbf{D}\mathbf{V}^{-1}=\mathbf{V} \mathbf{D} \mathbf{V}^*